 “He strode out between the armies, before the giant in his bronze armour, and his great sword that no man could lift.
 And the boy knelt upon Yawheh’s land and saw five stones.
 And he picked them up and placed them in his bag.
 And he stepped up to the giant and called, ‘You come to me with a sword and spear.
 I come to you with the Almighty’s hand, Yahweh of Armies, Mighty in Battle.’

 “And all the soldiers laughed, and the giant roared.
 But the boy took a single stone and placed it in his sling, and spun it round his head and released it.
 And the stone flew true, and struck the giant between the eyes.

 “And the giant fell, and great was his fall.

 “And the boy went up to the fallen giant, and picked up his sword, and cut his head from his shoulders, and held it up before the armies.
 And at this sight the enemy’s blood turned to water, and they fled in their terror.
 And all the King’s men pursued them down the valley, and slaughtered them all the way unto the walls of their city.”

 The young bandit chief stopped, his eyes still closed.
 His men were utterly silent and still, not one even reaching to take a bite of their food.
 None of them hardly breathing, as they all saw the giant fall, in their mind’s eye, imagining the sound, imagining how the men must have felt to see such a thing.

-Ye’hoash could not ask for anything.
+Yehoash could not ask for anything.
 It would not be right.
 Neither would it be smart.
-A bandit never enjoyed being tied down.
-He would not be grateful if Ye’hoash made a request of him.
+A bandit never enjoyed being beholden.
+The bandit would not be so grateful if Yehoash made a request of him.